MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 6. API Gateway evaluates the policy and forwards the request to a lambda function along with the authorizer generated context.
 7. The lambda function writes/reads data according to the tenantId listed in the forwarded context.
 8. A response is returned by the lambda function.

+### Tenant Isolation

+In order to have a truly secure multi-tenant environment there needs to be some notion of tenant resource isolation.
+In essence, `tenant A` should not be able to access the resources of `tenant B` and vice versa.
+To solve this problem I decided to assign each user/customer a unique identifier called a tenant ID.
+When a customer needs to write/retrieve data to/from the purchase history database they'll use their unique tenant ID to only access data that belongs to them.
+In essence the tenant ID could be conceptually thought of as being analgous to a key